mattvryan/mattvryan.github.io/_posts/2023-11-05-yes-florida-state-we-know-its-unfair-deal-with-it.md

   - 2017 - Auburn beat Alabama in the Iron Bowl and was ranked #2 going into championship week, but then lost to Georgia in the SEC championship and got excluded from the CFP in favor of Alabama who they'd beaten just a couple of weeks before.

 It wasn't any better before either.
 During the poll era, the pollster-proclaimed champion was often controversial with non-winners claiming the system was unfair to their disadvantage.
 We replaced that with the BCS which was only marginally better, and likewise was rife with controversy:
-  - 2001 - Nebraska was chosen to play in the BCS National Championship game over higher-ranked Oregon and Colorado, despite having not their conference.
+  - 2001 - Nebraska was chosen to play in the BCS National Championship game over higher-ranked Oregon and Colorado, despite having not won their conference.
   - 2003 - Disagreement between computer and human polls resulted in a real BCS champ (LSU) and a pseudo-champ (USC) both claiming to have won the title.
   - 2004 - Five teams finished the regular season undefeated, leaving three teams feeling left out of the BCS championship game.
 This also happened in 2009.
   - 2010 - TCU was left out of the national championship despite going undefeated.